PeterGy/testbeam-plotter/README.md

 # testbeam-plotter

-A program that takes the data from .root files, extracts them into individiul .root histograms as files into /extractions, then makes neat plots out of them in /plots.
+A program that takes the data from .root files, extracts them into individual .root histograms as files into /extractions, then makes neat plots out of them in /plots.

 How to use:
 1. Specify which plots you want and pair them with files in Histograms.py